fommil/fpmortals/manuscript/under-review.md

 ### act

-The `act` method is slightly more complex, so we'll split it into two sections for clarity: detection of when an action needs to be taken, followed by taking action.
+The `act` method is slightly more complex, so we'll split it into two parts for clarity: detection of when an action needs to be taken, followed by taking action.
 We write the scenario detectors as extractors for `WorldView`.

-We need to add agents to the farm if there is a backlog of work, we have no nodes alive, and there is no pending action to bring up a node.
+We need to add agents to the farm if there is a backlog of work, we have no agents, we have no nodes alive, and there are no pending actions.
 We return a candidate node that we would like to start:

 {lang="text"}
 ~~~~~~~~
   private object NeedsAgent {
     def unapply(world: WorldView): Option[Node] = world match {
       case WorldView(backlog, 0, managed, alive, pending, _)
-           if backlog > 0 && alive.isEmpty && pending.isEmpty => Option(managed.head)
+           if backlog > 0 && alive.isEmpty && pending.isEmpty
+             => Option(managed.head)
       case _ => None
     }
   }